 Federal work study

-As you earn Federal Work Study funds, you will be paid through Lakeland College's monthly payroll system.
+As you earn Federal Work Study funds, you will be paid through Lakeland University's monthly payroll system.
 Federal work study funds are distributed monthly via direct deposit to the student's chosen bank account.

 If your financial aid exceeds your student account charges, the balance is paid to you in a form of a refund check.

 The Criteria For Selecting Recipients From The Group Of Eligible Applicants

 Prospective Students: The Free Application for Federal Student Aid (FAFSA) is used to gather information in order to calculate an Expected Family Contribution (EFC).
 The EFC is a calculated figured based on your financial resources as well as your family’s financial resources provided on the FAFSA.
 This calculation is used to determine how much you and your family can be expected to contribute towards the cost of your education in an academic year.